Mikejo5000/vsts-docs-pr/docs/work/track/query-numeric.md

 **Notes:**

 1. To change the menu selection (on-premises TFS only), see [Add or modify a field, customize a pick list](../customize/add-modify-field.md).
-2. The values displayed in the [Capacity page](../scale/capacity-planning.md) for Activity(Agile or Scrum) or Discipline (CMMI) reflect a union of all values defined for the field in all team projects within the project collection instance.
-Therefore, to restrict the values that appear for Capacity on the sprint backlog pages, you must make the values match in all the team projects for the field assigned to `type="Activity"`.</p>
+2. The values displayed in the [Capacity page](../scale/capacity-planning.md) for Activity(Agile or Scrum) or Discipline (CMMI) reflect a union of all values defined for the field in all projects within the project collection instance.
+Therefore, to restrict the values that appear for Capacity on the sprint backlog pages, you must make the values match in all the projects for the field assigned to `type="Activity"`.</p>

 3. To change the ProcessConfiguration field assignment (on-premises TFS only), see [Process configuration XML element reference](../customize/reference/process-configuration-xml-element.md).